tkshfj/MMG/logs/project_log.md

 # 2025/06/03-05
 - Revised the code to handle augumentation in the pipeline.
-- Run a Weights & Biases sweep to optimize hyperparameters for the baseline CNN model.
+- Run a Weights & Biases sweep to optimize hyperparameters for the baseline CNN model with dropout and augmentation.

 # 2025/06/02
 - Run a sweep to find optimal hyperparameters for the baseline CNN model.